israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Number instances

 All Number instances inherit from Number.prototype.

+The prototype object of the Number constructor can be modified to affect all Number instances.

 ### Function